cloudmaven/documentation/pages/aws/aws_iot.md

 #### Results

-- We successfully implemented this basic system
+- We have successfully implemented Arduino Yun registration and data passing to an AWS IOT end point
+- Further development will be supported out of our cloud research program at opportunity

-### Building power consumption
+### Monitoring and modifying campus building power consumption

 ![building temperature time-series plot with low-pass filters](/documentation/images/acs/acs_iot_building_temperature.png)

 #### Objective and Approach

 The University of Washington has a number of smart power consumption meters distributed through the Seattle campus.
-These are networked to a system called **Niagara** which can be configured to send data from a particular building to a SQL database.
-Our objective is to provide a database that is updated frequently (refresh rate ~ one minute).
-This will break the common CI barrier to data access by taking advantage of the cloud service-based environment.
+These are networked to a system called **Niagara** which experiences considerable latency (6+ hours) in its current implementation.
+Our objective is to build an add-on work flow that does not disrupt the current system but provides fast (zero-latency) access to power consumption and environmental data.

+Our approach is to configure Niagara to send selected data from a single test building to an AWS-hosted RDS database running SQL Server.
+The update rate is to be on the order of five minutes with over 100 types of data inbound.
+We then build a simple RESTful API for access to this data, again with no appreciable latency.
+This overcomes the existing barrier to data access via the cloud service-based environment.

 #### Solution